Characters of the Uncharted series: Katherine Marlowe

 Katherine Marlowe is the main antagonist of Uncharted 3: Drake's Deception.
+Marlowe is voiced by Rosalind Ayres and appears to be modelled after actress Helen Mirren.

-She is the coldly calculating leader of a secret society whose roots date back over four hundred years to the court of Queen Elizabeth I. She has a long-standing rivalry with Nathan Drake over Sir Francis Drake’s ring – something they both contend is rightfully theirs and is also the key to an ancient mystery.
+She is the coldly calculating leader of a British secret society whose roots date back over four hundred years to the court of Queen Elizabeth I. She has a long-standing rivalry with Nathan Drake over Sir Francis Drake's ring – something they both contend is rightfully theirs and is also the key to an ancient mystery.
 Katherine Marlowe is a much more cerebral enemy than Drake has confronted in the past, using both psychological and physical tactics to get what she is after.
-Marlowe also has the assistance of her team of highly trained agents in this secret society – they are far more elusive and dangerous than the hired guns Nathan Drake and Victor Sullivan have faced before.
+Marlowe also has the assistance of a team of highly trained agents, who are far more elusive and dangerous than the Cockney gangsters Nathan Drake and Victor Sullivan have faced before.
 She treats her subordinates with slight disdain, being annoyed with Talbot for hiring Charlie Cutter.
-Marlowe appears to have studied Nathan's past and reveals that he's not actually the direct descendant of Sir Francis Drake – he was merely in an orphanage named after the great explorer.
-She first meets a teenage Drake in Colombia, forcing him to give her the cipher disk he had just stolen from a museum to her but fails to get Sir Francis Drake's ring when he runs off.
-Twenty years later, she meets with Drake in an alleyway and steals his ring.
-However, she soon discovers it's a fake and promptly loses both the disc and the ring when Drake takes both.
+Marlowe appears to have studied Nathan's past and reveals that he's not actually a direct descendant of Sir Francis Drake; he was merely in an orphanage named after the great explorer.
+She first meets a teenage Drake in Colombia, forcing him to give her the cipher disk he had just stolen from a museum to her, but fails to get Sir Francis Drake's ring when he runs off.
+Twenty years later, she meets with Drake in an alleyway and steals the ring, but discovers it's a fake and promptly loses both the disc and the ring when Drake takes both.
 Marlowe then sends Talbot and her agents to France and Syria, successfully getting the clues to the location of Ubar.
 She then captures Nathan and Sullivan and leaves for the lost city.
-Nathan eventually finds her using a winch to drag out King Solomon's hallucinogenic Talisman from the lakes in Ubar and destroys the foundations of the city, causing Marlowe to fall into a pool of quicksand.
+Nathan eventually finds her using a winch to drag out King Solomon's hallucinogenic talisman from a lake in Ubar, and destroys the foundations of the city, causing Marlowe to fall into a pool of quicksand.
 Though Drake attempts to save her, Marlowe submerges and dies, taking Sir Francis's ring with her.

-Marlowe is voiced by Rosalind Ayres and appears to be modelled after actress Helen Mirren.
 In 2013, Liz Lanier of Game Informer included Marlowe among top ten female villains in video games, stating that "Marlowe is the definition of a power lady.
 She runs the Hermetic Order, a secret organization that will do anything to find the Atlantis of the Sands.
 Marlowe will still take any opportunity to belittle Drake and others that get in her way on a personal level on top of taking violent action".